Swirt/typertools/README.md

 1. If TyperTools doesn't appear in the list of extensions, try installing it again, making sure you've closed Photoshop.
 2. If you see only a white screen instead of the interface, your Photoshop build probably doesn't support extensions.
 Try installing the most complete version.
+3. If you have a white screen, in some cases it may also help to install an older version of the extension, such as [1.4.4](https://swirt.github.io/typertools/builds/typertools-1.4.4.zip).
-3. In Photoshop version 2022 and later, extension support can be disabled by default.
+4. In Photoshop version 2022 and later, extension support can be disabled by default.
 In this case, you need to enable it manually in the settings:
 ``Edit`` > ``Preferences`` > ``Plugins`` > ``Legacy Extensions`` > ``Load Extension Panels`` (check the box)

 ### Available Interface Languages